 - Promoting SBA and other programs that encourage expanded procurement opportunities for very small businesses, particularly those owned and run by women and minorities.

 - Promoting SBA and other programs that foster peer-to-peer mentoring for women and minority entrepreneurs.

 - Supporting measures to provide more funding and resources for business assistance centers that provide vital education and outreach to entrepreneurs.

 - Passing healthcare tax equity for the self-employed, so that freelancers can deduct their healthcare expenses from their FICA tax obligations—just like other business entities.

 - Fully funding outreach efforts to communicate the benefits of the individual healthcare insurance marketplaces to the self-employed.

-- Passing the FAMILY Act to provide partial wage replacement for the self-employed to handle serious health conditions for themselves and family members.
+- Passing the FAMILY Act to provide partial wage replacement for the self-employed to access parental leave or to handle serious health conditions for themselves and family members.

 - Supporting easy-to-implement mechanisms for the self-employed to access family/medical leave and retirement benefits.

 - Passing the Community Broadband Act, which seeks to help local towns set up public alternatives to big Internet providers such as Comcast or Verizon.